2019 July – August

 For the first summer session of the year we host US based painter Keegan Monaghan, Polly Barton, the 2019 Fitzcarraldo Editions Essay Prize winner, Katherine Finkelstein, a photographer also from the US and Marianne Spurr, a visual artist from the UK.

-Our season opens with our first spring session: we are joined by the Greek visual artist Aliki Panagiotopoulou, British designer and artist Ranura Edirisinghe (in collaboration with the University of the Arts, London, Arts for the Environment program), and composer in residence, Brian O. Kepher from Kenya.
+Our season opened with our first spring session: we were joined by the Greek visual artist Aliki Panagiotopoulou, British designer and artist Ranura Edirisinghe (in collaboration with the University of the Arts, London, Arts for the Environment program), and composer in residence, Brian O. Kepher from Kenya.
 Our summer program will be announced soon.

 2018 June – September